Science

 2 credits

-• Why democracy is hard?
+• Why is democracy difficult?

 2 credits